 Open to all… anyone can submit a nomination.

 Professor Ian Spencer was a long time member of the business department within the Gerald Schwartz School of Business and Information Systems at StFX University and he was a Past President of the Antigonish Chamber of Commerce.
 He served the business community of northeastern Nova Scotia from his post at the university for more than 30 years.
 Ian was the first recipient of the StFX outreach award in 1990, a university award recognizing his outstanding contribution to the wider community.

 Ever since 1990, in recognition of Ian Spencer’s commitment to bridging the gap between business and the community in which it operates, the Antigonish Chamber of Commerce annually recognizes a local business with the Ian Spencer Award for Excellence in Business.

 - Nominees should be businesses that demonstrate: general business excellence, successful business practices, strong corporate responsibility, and community service.

-- Nominees must have been in business a minimum of ten (10) years since August 31, 2019.
+- Nominees must have been in business a minimum of ten (10) years as of August 31, of this calendar year.

 Sponsored by: EAST COAST CREDIT UNION